2019 Striper Migration Map

 New York Striper Report

-Backwater areas on the West End of the island are holding some schoolie stripers, but the fish have been mostly inactive due to the cool water temperatures.
+Backwater areas on the West End of Long Island are holding some schoolie stripers, and the fish are getting more active with warming inshore water temperatures.

 Connecticut/Rhode Island Striper Report